ianubos/shopify-ec/README.md

 - Operation: How to update items information while running the app?
 Next.js being built at the build time.
 - Functionality: How to get tags by collection?
 - Use local storage for non-login user & cart data for login user??
-  Cart functionality was added resently??  https://shopify.dev/custom-storefronts/cart
+  Cart functionality was added resentlly??  https://shopify.dev/custom-storefronts/cart

 ## Errors while developing